 Talking Therapies

-The NHS Talking Therapies service provides a range of talking therapies for people who feel anxious and worried or down and depressed.
+A range of talking therapies for people who feel anxious, worried, down, and depressed.
 The service is offered in different ways, including:

 North West London NHS

-If you need urgent help or for someone you know in a crisis, you can seek help or advice from their trained mental health advisors.
+If you need urgent help or for someone you know in a crisis, you can seek help or advice from their trained mental health advisors, available 24 hours.

 The Coves

-The Coves are a community drop-in service provided by Hestia in partnership with the NHS to offer friendly support to those experiencing crisis or mental health distress.
-Their aim is to help people reduce their immediate anxiety, formulate individual plans to support their mental health and reduce the likelihood of recurring mental health crisis.
+A community drop-in service provided by Hestia, in partnership with the NHS, to offer friendly support to those experiencing crisis or mental health distress.
+Providing help and support with immediate anxiety, mental health and to reduce the likelihood of recurring mental health crisis.

 This includes: